2022–23 NHL season

-The 2022–23 NHL season is the 106th season of operation (105th season of play) of the National Hockey League (NHL).
+The 2022–23 NHL season was the 106th season of operation (105th season of play) of the National Hockey League (NHL).
 The regular season began on October 7, 2022, when the San Jose Sharks and the Nashville Predators played the first of two games in Prague, Czech Republic as a part of the 2022 NHL Global Series.

+The playoffs concluded on June 13, with the Vegas Golden Knights defeating the Florida Panthers in the Stanley Cup Final in five games, winning their first Stanley Cup in franchise history.

 League business

 Sponsorships

-In addition to sponsor logos on helmets (helmet entitlement partner), teams will now be allowed to also sell another sponsor placement on their players' jerseys (jersey patch partner) this season.
-The jersey sponsor patches must be no greater than 3 × 3+1/2 in.
+In addition to sponsor logos on helmets (helmet entitlement partner), teams were allowed to also sell another sponsor placement on their players' jerseys (jersey patch partner) this season.
+The jersey sponsor patches had to be no greater than 3 × 3+1/2 in.

-The following teams have announced their jersey sponsors:
+The following teams announced their jersey sponsors: